Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Introduction

-We showcase the adaptability and effectiveness of \model on four logical reasoning datasets: \textit{ProofWriter}~\cite{DBLP:ProofWriter}, \textit{PrOntoQA}~\cite{DBLP:PrOntoQA}, \textit{FOLIO}~\cite{DBLP:FOLIO}, and the \textit{LogicalDeduction} dataset from BigBench~\cite{DBLP:BigBench}.
-These datasets cover a wide range of logical reasoning problems, including deductive reasoning, first-order logic (FOL) reasoning, and constraint satisfaction problems (CSP).
-We integrate three types of symbolic inference tools tailored to these problems: 1) \textit{logic programming} engine that supports deductive reasoning through forward/backward chaining; 2) \textit{FOL inference engine} that derives new conclusions based on FOL rules and facts, and 3) \textit{constraint optimization} engine that provides solvers for CSP over finite domains.
-Our evaluations show that the strategy of integrating LLMs with symbolic solvers performs significantly better than purely relying on LLMs for logical reasoning, with an average improvement of 62.6\% over the standard prompting and 23.5\% over the chain-of-thought prompting (\S~\ref{sec:main_result}).
+We integrate four types of symbolic inference tools tailored to these problems: 1) \textit{logic programming engine} that supports deductive reasoning through forward/backward chaining; 2) \textit{FOL inference engine} that derives new conclusions based on FOL rules and facts, 3) \textit{constraint optimization} engine that provides solvers for CSP over finite domains, and 4) \textit{boolean satisfiability problem (SAT) solver} that solves analytical reasoning problems.

+Our evaluations show that the strategy of integrating LLMs with symbolic solvers performs significantly better than purely relying on LLMs for logical reasoning, with an average improvement of 39.2\% over the standard prompting and 18.4\% over the chain-of-thought prompting (\S~\ref{sec:main_result}).
 We also find that \model becomes increasingly effective as the required reasoning depth increases (\S~\ref{sec:difficulty_ablation}).
 Finally, by analyzing the impact of self-refinement, we highlight the effectiveness of incrementally revising symbolic formalizations when interacting with the symbolic solver (\S~\ref{sec:self_refinement}).